SandAI-org/MagiAttention/example/torch_native/README.md

 We provide an example in this direcotry to show you how to intergrate MagiAttention with FSDP to train llama-1b model.

-What's more, we provide an example in ./experiments to show you how to intergrate MagiAttention with Huggingface Transformers to train a llama-3-1b model.
+What's more, we provide an example in `./experiments` to show you how to intergrate MagiAttention with Hugging Face [transformers](https://github.com/huggingface/transformers) to train a llama-3-1b model.

 ## High-Precision Alignment